Activity

 Many items that kids ask for are things they want, not things they need.
-While your child does need food and clothing, that doesn't mean he should have a cookie or an expensive pair of shoes.
+While your child does need food and clothing, that doesn't mean they should have a cookie or an expensive pair of shoes.
 Young kids are still learning the difference between "wants" and "needs" at school, and you'll probably have your share of discussion at home, too.
-To help make the differences clear, have your child make a poster of things that he "wants" and "needs."
+To help make the differences clear, have your child make a poster of things that they "want" and "need."

 Thank you for your input.